notlesh/stephen-shelton-resume/README.md

 As noted above, resume content is driven entirely by JSON data found in [data.js](https://github.com/notlesh/stephen-shelton-resume/blob/master/src/data.js), so start by modifying this file to represent your own experience.

-## Producing a PDF version
+## Printing / Producing a PDF version

-I expect that most web browsers that provide a print-to-PDF feature will do an acceptable job.
-I've tested using the Brave browser `Version 0.62.51 Chromium: 73.0.3683.103 (Official Build) (64-bit)` and am happy with the results.
+Your browser's print functionality should work, whether printing to file or PDF or other document format.
+I've tested using using various versions of the Brave browser and am happy with the results.

+Note that there is a blank page at the end of the document when printing.
+I suggest omitting it in the print dialog.
+This is a workaround for an issue with page breaking CSS rules which results in background color reverting to white in print in some cases.